PHB-CPHB/JavaScript-Exam/JSPeriode1/README.md

 - User defined Callback Functions

-    - In JavaScript, functions are first-class objects; that is, functions are of the type Object and they can be used in a first-class manner like any other object (String, Array, Number, etc.) since they are in fact objects themselves.
-They can be stored in variables, passed as arguments to functions, created within functions, and returned from functions.
+    - In JavaScript, functions are high-order functions.
+        - They can be used as arguments and returned form functions.

     - Example 1 (Filter):
         - Creates a new array including elements where the callback function returns a number and omits the ones where it returns false.